 It’s important to remember that editing software isn’t the sole arbiter of literary talent.
 Those potential problem areas the software highlights when you run a report aren’t failures, they’re opportunities!

 Are you ready to learn some cool new things about your writing?
 AutoCrit, the world’s only online manuscript editor exclusively for fiction writers, will help you learn about your writing quirks and improve as it helps you edit.
-Give AutoCrit a try for free!
+Create your Free Forever account now and get started at no cost in less than a minute!